supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_15_ConfigureAAD_MultiFactorAuthRegPolicy.md

 Azure AD multi-factor authentication provides a means to verify who you are using more than just a username and password.
 It provides a second layer of security to user sign-ins.
 For users to be able to respond to MFA prompts, they must first register for Azure AD Multi-Factor Authentication.
 You must configure your Azure AD organization's MFA registration policy to be assigned to all users.

+## Lab Objectives

+After completing this lab, you will be able to:
+- Complete Policy configuration
+- Configure Azure AD Identity Protection policy for MFA registration

 #### Estimated time: 10 minutes

 ### Exercise 1 - Set up MFA registration policy